openedx/credentials/docs/analytics.rst

 Analytics
 =========

-The credentials IDA uses Segment.io to track events.
+The Credentials IDA uses Segment.io to track events.
 If you set the ``segment_key`` variable in your site_configuration, a variety of events (segment API calls) will be triggered when navigating through the UI.

 Analytics for legacy/template pages
 ===================================